5 mistakes to avoid with Product Tours

 Even after putting it in a great place, you should ensure your CTAs clearly indicate the experience a visitor is about to have.

-• "Take an Interactive Tour"
+- "Take an Interactive Demo"

-• "Launch Interactive Tour"
+- "Launch Interactive Demo"

 Misleading CTAs to avoid:

-• “Demo the Product”
+- “See the Product”

 Sendoso uses “Launch Interactive Tour” on their Platform page.
 Clear and direct ✅

-#3 - Gating your tours
+#3 - Gating your demos

-The biggest reason we see companies still gating those tours?
+The biggest reason we see companies still gating those demos?
 Lack of ability to capture engagement and intent data without a form fill.
 But if you gate them, is the tour really doing the work, or is it the gate plus your sales team?

 That’s why Tourial has robust integrations with Hubspot and Marketo.
 They enable you to capture all that rich engagement and intent data without requiring a form fill first.